webeweb/adminbsb-material-design-bundle/README.md

 Integrate AdminBSB Material Design theme with Symfony 2 and more.

+> IMPORTANT NOTICE: This package is still under development.
+Any changes will be
+> done without prior notice to consumers of this package.
+Of course this code
+> will become stable at a certain point, but for now, use at your own risk.

 ##### Inspired by [AdminBSB - Free admin panel that is based on Bootstrap 3.x with Material Design](https://github.com/gurayyarar/AdminBSBMaterialDesign/)

 AdminBSB - Material Design is a fully responsive and free admin template.
 It was